Aspects of Music and Religion in South East Asia

 - Term 2

-This specialist course is designed to run in alternate years to the more general course Music of South East Asia.
-For students who have taken the latter, this course is intended to allow them to pursue and interest in this topic further; it is also suitable for students new to this subject area and for non-Music students: it might, for example, be paired with other courses in South East Asian history and culture.
+This specialist course is designed to run in alternate years to the course Popular and Fusion Music of South East Asia.
+It is suitable for students new to this subject area and for non-Music students: it might, for example, be paired with other courses in South East Asian history and culture.
 This course is designed to complement and enhance the Department’s provision of courses on music and religion (for instance, Music, Shamanism and Healing).

 Objectives and learning outcomes of the course

 At the end of the course, a student should be able to demonstrate an in depth knowledge of particular aspects of South East Asian musics, including the major classical music traditions of Indonesia and mainland South East Asia and of the impact and importance of religion on these forms.
 Religion here is considered in a general sense, covering such diverse beliefs and behaviours as trance-mediumship and spirit possession and the influence of major world religions such as Islam, Hinduism, Buddhism and Christianity on the region.

 Through this course the students should gain critical understanding of issues surrounding the use of music in ritual, the impact of religious ideology on musical aesthetics and form, the relationships between music, religion and other global and local forces including political power structures, gender, nationalism, tourism and globalisation.